|

 economy supports enterprise

 and economic development across international borders.
-A definition
+A

 regional